MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-office365-preview.md

 Use these instructions only if you're using the new, preview version of the Office 365 admin center (**Office 365 Admin center preview**).

-1. After you have signed up for an Office 365 plan that includes Rights Management, [sign in to Office 365 with your work or school account](https://portal.office.com/) that is an administrator for your Office 365 deployment.
+1. After you have signed up for an Office 365 plan that includes Rights Management, [sign in to Office 365 with your work or school account](https://portal.office.com/) that is a global administrator for your Office 365 deployment.

 2. If the Office 365 admin center does not automatically display, select the app launcher icon in the upper-left and choose **Admin**.
 The **Admin** tile appears only to Office 365 administrators.